 Fluid or gas (or a combination of both) is directed out of the system using an opened auxiliary passage.
 The pressurized substance flows through this pathway as it offers the least resistance.

-As the fluid is rerouted, it will typically be led into a combustion area to be burned and released into the open air.
-This effectively eliminates the excess and quickly serves to reduce the pressure in the system.
+As the fluid is rerouted, it is typically led into a combustion area to be burned and released into the open air.
+This effectively eliminates the excess and quickly reduces the system’s pressure.

 If your pipe system does not include a safety relief system, pressure can exceed safe limits and pose a massive safety risk.

 Overpressurized pipes can rupture, leading to leaked gas or fluid.
-This can cause massive damage to equipment, and put employees at severe risk of injury.
-Leaked gasses and chemicals can even become a public safety hazard if not sufficiently contained.
+This can cause massive damage to equipment and put employees at severe risk of injury.
+If not sufficiently contained, leaked gases and chemicals can even become a public safety hazard.

 Bypass Valves

-This not only acts as a relief to the pipe but prevents the pump from being over-pressurized as well.
+This not only relieves the pipe but also prevents the pump from being over-pressurized.
 Fire engines are one of the most prevalent uses for bypass valves.

 Safety Valve Regulations

 Keeping up with all pertinent safety requirements is vital for every industrial organization.
-Anything less than up to code leaves the potential risk for equipment malfunctions, workers put in danger, and hefty fines.
+Anything less than up to code can lead to equipment malfunctions, workers’ danger and hefty fines.

 Having safety relief valves in place is a great step in the right direction.
 They provide an effective mechanical means to prevent issues.
 In order for them to be properly used and maintained, they must also be clearly identified with metal identification tags.